 How do I find the best tutor for my child?

-The following is a guide of what to look for when choosing the best tutor for your child.
+A guide of what to look for when choosing the best tutor for your child:

-Many tutoring organisations use Australian or American systems which are not up-to-date or relevant.
+Many tutors use off shore systems which are neither up-to-date or relevant.

 When choosing a tutor ask who developed the system.